Traditional Video Editors vs AI Clipping Tools: Do You Still Need Manual Editing?

 Each clip candidate receives a viral score based on hook strength, engagement potential, and content quality.
 This data-driven ranking helps you prioritize which clips to post first and gives you confidence that you are leading with your strongest content.

-The Numbers: FCP vs AI Clipping
+The Numbers: Manual Editing vs AI Clipping

 For a concrete comparison, let us model producing 10 clips from one 60-minute source video: